jamespgrant3/blog/pages/about/markdown/index.md

 ### Blog Tech

 This site hosts static content on s3 and is fronted by cloudfront.
 I am currently using nextjs, and a few packages, to generate the static content from markdown files.
-This site is deployed using circle-ci.
+This site is deployed using github actions.